Frankfurt School Logo

 He defined the terms in the sentence as follows:

-Subject Oriented: Data that gives information about a particular subject instead of about a company’s ongoing operations.
+Subject-oriented: Data that gives information about a particular subject instead of about a company’s ongoing operations.
+Rather than reflecting fragmented departmental systems, it integrates data into consistent, cross-departmental subject areas.

 Integrated: Data that is gathered into the data warehouse from a variety of sources and merged into a coherent whole.